ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </form>
 ```

-I'm mostly using a form because you can just press enter to submit.
+I'm using a form to submit a todo when you press enter for convenience.
 Instead of binding the value, you can get the value from the form `onsubmit` event.
-Later in this section, I'm going to show you what to do instead.
+Later in this section, I'm going to show you a better approach.

 Let's create a component that renders the list of todos and spice it up with a built-in Svelte transition: